Huntington Tower (First Merit Tower, First National Tower) - 1931

 Walker and Weeks

 This Art Deco tower is the tallest building in Akron as well as the tallest in Summit County.
 The base of the tower features extensive decorative detailing.
 At one time, an observation deck was located at the tower's top but was closed.
-The crown of the tower is decorated with signage for FirstMerit Corporation, a major tenant.
+The crown of the tower is decorated with signage for Huntington Bank, which acquired FirstMerit Bank in 2016.

 PNC Center - 1969